PedroL22/The-News-Website/README.md

 ## The News Website

-A news website made with The Guardian API, Next JS, PostgreSQL, and Tailwind CSS based on Globo's G1.
+A news website made with The Guardian API, Next JS, Tanstack Query, and Tailwind CSS based on Globo's G1.

 **MAIN FEATURES** <br />
 -API data from [The Guardian API](https://open-platform.theguardian.com/) <br />